DiceDB/docs/src/content/docs/commands/EXPIRETIME.md

 ---
 title: EXPIRETIME
-description: Documentation for the Redis command EXPIRETIME
+description: Documentation for the DiceDB command EXPIRETIME
 ---

-# DiceDB Command: EXPIRETIME

-## Overview

 The `EXPIRETIME` command in DiceDB is used to retrieve the absolute Unix timestamp (in seconds) at which a given key will expire.
 This command is particularly useful for understanding the exact expiration time of a key, which can help in debugging and managing key lifetimes.